nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Locating persons by name: `find`

+Prerequisites: List contains the default data included in FriendDex.

 1. Finding contacts with naive string search

-    1. Prerequisites: List contains the default data included in FriendDex.

     2. Test case: `find alex`<br>
        Expected: All contact with the token `alex` will be listed.
 A success message is shown to the user.